 Len M. Nichols, PhD, is Director of the Center for Health Policy Research and Ethics and a Professor of Health Policy at George Mason University, in Fairfax, Virginia.
 He is the Principal Investigator on an evaluation of CareFirst’s Patient-Centered Medical Home Program, and is also directing other projects on payment reform and disparities, efficiency, and population health.
 He was an Innovation Advisor to the Center for Medicare and Medicaid Innovation at CMS.
 Dr. Nichols previously served as Vice President of the Center for Studying Health System Change, Principal Research Associate at the Urban Institute, and Senior Advisor for Health Policy at the Office of Management and Budget.
 He received his PhD in Economics from the University of Illinois at Urbana-Champaign.

-Kavita Patel, MD, MSHS, is a doctor of internal medicine practicing at Sibley Memorial Hospital in Washington, D.C. and a Nonresident Senior Fellow at the Brookings Institution—a think-tank that provides research and policy recommendations and analysis on a range of public policy issues, including healthcare.
+Kavita Patel, MD, MSHS, is Vice President of Provider/Payer Transformation for the Johns Hopkins Health System.
+Prior to this role, she practiced internal medicine at Sibley Memorial Hospital in Washington, D.C., and served as a Nonresident Senior Fellow at the Brookings Institution—a think-tank that provides research and policy recommendations and analysis on a range of public policy issues, including healthcare.
 She previously served as Director of Policy for the White House Office of Intergovernmental Affairs and Public Engagement and Deputy Staff Director for Health for Senator Edward M. Kennedy.
 Dr. Patel was selected as a Young Global Leader by the World Economic Forum and is a Society of General Internal Medicine Advisory Board Member for the National Commission on Physician Payment Reform.
 She received her medical degree from the University of Texas Health Science Center.

 Bruce Steinwald, MBA, is a consultant in Washington, D.C., with expertise in health economics, health policy and financing, and Medicare payment issues.
 Prior positions include Director for Health Care Issues at GAO, Senior Fellow at the National Health Policy Forum, Vice President of Covance Health Economics and Outcomes Services Inc., and Deputy Director of the Prospective Payment Assessment Commission.
 Mr. Steinwald received his MBA in Hospital Administration from the University of Chicago.